Breast Cancer Treatment

 Chemotherapy: Also called “chemo,” this therapy involves the use of drugs to kill cancer cells.
 Some chemotherapy drugs reach cells throughout the body while others are inserted directly into the affected area.
 Learn more about chemotherapy.

-Immunotherapy: Uses the body’s own immune system to treat cancer (also called biologic therapy).
+Immunotherapy: This treatment uses the body’s own immune system to help it recognize and attack cancer cells (also called biologic therapy).
 In immunotherapy, substances from the body or made in a lab are used to trigger an immune response.
 They boost, restore or direct your own natural defense against cancer.
 Learn more about immunotherapy.

 Targeted therapy: Different than traditional chemotherapy, this treatment can help stop cancer from growing and spreading by targeting specific genes or proteins.
 Learn more about targeted therapy.